zdharma-continuum/zinit/README.md

 # News

 <details>
-  <summary>Here are the new features and updates added to zinit in the last 90 days.</summary>
+  <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 07-02-2020
+  - A new ice `extract` which extracts:
+    * all files with recognized archive extensions like `zip`, `tar.gz`, etc.,
+    * if no such files will be found, then: all files with recognized archive **types** (examined with the `file` command),
+    * OR, IF GIVEN – the given files, e.g.: `extract'file1.zip file2.tgz'`,
+    * the automatic searching for archives ignores files in sub-sub-directories and located deeper,
+  - It has a `!` flag – i.e.: `extract'!…'` – it'll cause the files to be moved one directory-level up upon unpacking,
+  - and also a `-` flag – i.e.: `extract'-…'` – it'll prevent removal of the archive
+    after unpacking; useful to allow comparing timestamps with the server in case of snippet-downloaded file,
+  - the flags can be combined, e.g.: `extract'!-'`,
+  - also, the function `ziextract` has a new option `--auto`, which causes the automatic behavior identical to the empty `extract` ice.
 * 21-01-2020
   - A few tips for the project rename following the field reports (the issues created by users):